dss99911/dss99911.github.io/_posts/jekyll/2023-12-03-How to Publish Obsidian Notes to a Personal Server using Jekyll on Amazon Linux2 on EC2.md

 ```
 The `--delete` option allows for the deletion of files on the server if they have been deleted locally.
 If you do not want files to be deleted, please execute the command without the `--delete` option.

 And that’s it!
-You’ve successfully published your Obsidian notes to your personal server using Jekyll on Amazon Linux2 on EC2.
+You’ve successfully published your post to your personal server using Jekyll on Amazon Linux2 on EC2.
 Happy blogging!